Sayantan-s/try-it-on-ai/README.md

 yarn serve
 ```

-\*\* Vercel doesn't allow write access to file on `production`, so had to shift to a third party storage. you can curl this endpoint to see changes in prod.
+**You can curl this below endpoint to see changes in the json in prod.**

 ```
 https://api.jsonbin.io/v3/b/642fb904ebd26539d0a61a4d
 ```

-But I'd rather suggest to try it out in the dev env.
+But I'd rather suggest to try it out in the dev env of your local machine.